 In addition to our usual claims service we also offer all Northern Alliance clients our bespoke Claims Consultancy/Loss Recovery service.
 As a client of ours you will be assigned a fully qualified chartered loss adjuster in the event of a claim who will assist in the preparation and compiling of a claim, benefits include –

-To do this though you will need to have a Google account.
+To do this though you will need to have a Trustpilot account.
 If you already have an account simply log in and submit your review.
-If however you don’t have a Google account you will just need to sign up; which will only take a few minutes.
+If however you don’t have an account you will just need to sign up; which will only take a few minutes.

 Please follow the link below to submit your review: